dustinpfister/blog_posts/_posts/threejs-texture-loader.md

 I think I should also mention here that it is possible to use [canvas elements as a way to create textures](/2018/04/17/threejs-canvas-texture) that can then be used for the maps of materials.
 That is creating an image with the 2d drawing context of a canvas element, and then create a texture with the THREE.CanvasTexture constructor or even just the THREE.Texture constructor actually.
 This is the main way that I like to make textures with javaScript code rather than an external image file.

-On top of being able to use canvas elements and everything there is to work with in the 2d drawing context of canvas elements there are also [data textures](/2022/04/15/threejs-data-texture/).
+On top of being able to use canvas elements and everything there is to work with in the 2d drawing context of canvas elements, another javaScript code powered option with textures would be [data textures](/2022/04/15/threejs-data-texture/).
+There are also ways of switching between the two as needed, but that will be enough about them for now.

 ### Version Numbers matter

-When I wrote this post and the examples for this post I was using r127 of threejs.
+When I wrote this post and the examples for this post I was using r127 of threejs, and the last time I came around to doing some editing I was using r140 of the library.
 I have got into the habit of making sure I always make note of the version of threejs that I am using since there are always code breaking changes being made to the library.

 ### The source code examples in this post are on Github

 In my [test threejs repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-texture-loader) on Github the source code examples that I am writing about here can be found.
-I am also parking the source code examples for my many other posts on threejs there as well.
+I am also parking the source code examples for my [many other posts on threejs](/categories/three-js/) there as well.

 ## 1 - Basic texture loader example